WildernessLabs/Documentation/docs/Meadow/Release_Notes/Beta5/index.md

 #### Simplified Driver Definitions

-To understand the change, consider the `Bme280` driver class signature from the old betas:
+To understand the change, consider the `Bme280` driver class signature from the 4.x betas:

 ```csharp
 public class Bme280 :